 Donald Trump is not the revolutionary, and I wish mandarins offended by the word “pussy” would relisten to Mitt Romney’s 47 percent remark, George W. Bush’s call for a constitutional amendment to protect marriage, and remember the eight years of Reagan.
 The party he theoretically heads has been populated by sans-culottes since January 1981.
 It’s hard for anyone not living in the United States — I don’t intend condescension — to understand how the GOP and its putative Democratic opposition since Ronald Wilson Reagan have perverted the idea of government: a sloth-like, cumbersome, unwieldy but reliable federal government to whose courts our citizens turn for equal protection under the law and whose seniors get Social Security payments once a month, hurricane or not, like clockwork.
 That’s how government is supposed to work.

-Tight-lipped and defensive if not surly about public information; glamour-free; meticulous about greasing the machinery — that’s what a Clinton administration. #I’mwithgov’t
+Tight-lipped and defensive if not surly about public information; glamour-free; meticulous about greasing the machinery — that’s what a Clinton administration would look like. #I’mwithgov’t